01-edu/public/subjects/point/README.md

 Create a new directory called `point`.

-- The code below has to be copied in a file called `main.go` inside the `point` directory.
+- The code below must be copied into a file called `main.go` inside the `point` directory.

-- The necessary changes have to be applied so that the program works.
+- The necessary changes must be applied so that the program works.

+- The program must be submitted inside a folder named 'point'.

 ### Code to be copied